strangeloopcanon/Horace/README.md

 - Start: `python tools/grpo_full_train.py --config configs/grpo_default.json`
 - Checkpoints are saved under the configured `out_dir`.
 - Options: enable `train.amp` (`bf16`/`fp16` on CUDA), set `train.grad_accum` for accumulation, and `train.kl_coef` to add a reference-KL penalty.

+Optional grammar accuracy
+- You can enable a soft grammar preference in the reward: set `reward.enable_grammar: true` and add a small positive `grammar` weight via `reward.weights_override`.
+- Install (optional): `pip install language-tool-python` (import name `language_tool_python`).
+If not installed, the scorer falls back to a light heuristic.

 ## Data Layout